-Requirements for Storing Credit Card Information on Paper
+Storing Credit Card Data on Paper: PCI-DSS Rules

-Failure to meet stringent standards for storing credit card data on paper is no less serious than setting up insecure databases or payment data collection processes.
+Failure to meet stringent standards for storing data on paper is no less serious a miss than setting up insecure databases or payment data collection processes.

 Broadly speaking, merchants who execute credit card transactions can store: